SandraFernandz/SandraFernandz/README.md

 ### About me

-- 👋🏽  Hi, I’m Sandra Fernández born in Barcelona.
-I live now with my family in Munich.
+- 👋🏽  Hi, I’m Sandra Fernández.
+I was born in Barcelona but I live now with my family in Munich.
 - 💎  I’m interested in programming, design, philosophy, architecture and art.
 - 💬  Fluent in Spanish, English, German, French and Catalan.
 I have studied in Japan (Jyochi University) and have some basic knowledge of Russian.
 - 🌎  Living abroad for +25 years, I have developped cross-cultural skills and feel comfortable working in international, multicultural        environements.